 Biographies: Board of Directors

-Jeff received his B.A. from Cornell University, his M.S in theology from Sophia Divinity School, and received his ordination from The Church of Antioch.
-He is an experienced practitioner, retreat facilitator and teacher of contemplative spirituality.
-He is currently developing a program for contemplative spirituality that includes spiritual formation, continuing education, and advanced studies.
-Jeff has served many years as a hospice volunteer.
-He was also a co-founder of First Light, an organization devoted to providing meaningful options for families dealing with the grief and loss associated with death and dying.
+Jeff received his B.A. from Cornell University and his M.S in theology from Sophia Divinity School.
+He is an experienced retreat facilitator and teacher of meditative practices.
+Jeff has also served many years as a hospice volunteer and also co-founded an organization devoted to providing meaningful options for individuals and families dealing with the grief and loss associated with death and dying.

 Mr. Grant was the Director of Hampton University Department of Architecture Urban Institute, the community design center and a service learning arm of the University.
 As part of the Urban Institute, Mr. Grant had conducted many urban and community design studies including the North King Street Urban Corridor, Hampton, VA., the Monticello Street Corridor, Norfolk, VA, and the Poindexter Street Commercial Corridor in Chesapeake, VA. along with architecture design assistance work with the City of Virginia Beach’s office of Housing and Community Service.
 His community design work has earned him the Hampton Clean City Commission Award, a Proclamation of Appreciation from the City of Hampton, the Universal Design Education Award from Adaptive Environments, Boston and Award of Merit from the Virginia Downtown Development Association.